Near Instance-Optimal PAC Reinforcement Learning for Deterministic MDPs: Discussion

 \paragraph{Improving our results}

-Our instance-dependent bounds for the coverage-based sampling rules are sub-optimal by a factor $H^2$ and a multiplicative $O(\log\log(1/\delta))$ term.
+Our instance-dependent upper bound for max-coverage sampling is sub-optimal by a factor $H^2$ and a multiplicative $O(\log\log(1/\delta))$ term.
 In Appendix \ref{app:tree}, we show that, for the specific sub-class of tree-based MDPs \citep{dann21ReturnGap}, we can obtain improved results in all these aspects.
 In particular, we show that (1) the lower bound scales with an extra factor $H$ and it is fully explicit, (2) the multiplicative log terms in the sample complexity of coverage-based sampling can be removed, and (3) maximum-diameter sampling also achieves near instance-optimal guarantees.